What Is a Hardware Firewall?

 What is a Next Generation Firewall (NGFW)?

 You may have heard of a type of firewall called “next generation firewall” (NGFW) and wondered what it is.
 A next-generation firewall is the name given to newer, more advanced firewalls.
 NGFWs are invariably hardware firewalls due to the computing resources needed to support their range of security features.
-NGFWs perform the same traffic filtering function of traditional hardware firewalls but also integrate additional security capabilities, such as antivirus, intrusion detection and intrusion prevention, application control, threat intelligence, sandboxing, and more.
+NGFWs perform the same traffic filtering function of traditional hardware firewalls but also integrate additional security capabilities, such as antivirus, intrusion detection and intrusion prevention, application control, threat prevention, sandboxing, and more.

-Who Needs a Hardware Firewall?
+Who Needs a Hardware Firewall or Firewall Appliance?

 Hardware firewalls are being widely adopted in a range of different scenarios including: